Radiant toric varieties and unipotent group actions: Introduction

 \section{Introduction}

 Let $X$ be a complete toric variety with an acting torus $T$.
 All varieties and actions are defined over an algebraically closed field $\KK$ of characteristic zero.
-It is well known that the automorphism group $\Aut(X)$ is a linear algebraic group and $T$ is a maximal torus in $\Aut(X)$.
+It is proved in \cite[Proposition~11]{Dem}, see also \cite[Theorem~4.2]{Cox} and \cite[Theorem~4.2.4.1]{ADHL}, that the automorphism group $\Aut(X)$ is a linear algebraic group and $T$ is a maximal torus in $\Aut(X)$.
 An algebraic subgroup $H$ in $\Aut(X)$ is called \emph{regular} if $H$ is normalized by the torus $T$.

-We say that $X$ is \emph{radiant} if a maximal unipotent subgroup $U$ of the automorphism $\Aut(X)$ acts on $X$ with an open orbit.
+We say that $X$ is \emph{radiant} if a maximal unipotent subgroup $U$ of the automorphism group $\Aut(X)$ acts on $X$ with an open orbit.
 The aim of this paper is to show that radiant toric varieties have important distinguishing features that make this class of varieties attractive for study.

 Let $\GG_a$ and $\GG_m$ stand for the additive and the multiplicative group of the ground field~$\KK$, respectively.
 The groups $\GG_a$ and $\GG_m$ are commutative one-dimensional linear algebraic groups, and $\GG_a$ is unipotent.
 Moreover, any commutative unipotent linear algebraic group is isomorphic to the vector group $\GG_a^n=\GG_a\times\ldots\times\GG_a$ ($n$~times).
-An \emph{additive action} on a complete algebraic variety $X$ is a faithful regular action $\GG_a^n\times X\to X$ with an open orbit.
+Given an algebraic action $\GG_a\times X\to X$ (resp. $\GG_m\times X\to X$), we call the image of $\GG_a$ (resp. $\GG_m$) in $\Aut(X)$ a \emph{$\GG_a$-subgroup} (resp. \emph{$\GG_m$-subgroup}) in $\Aut(X)$.
+An \emph{additive action} on a complete algebraic variety $X$ is a faithful algebraic action $\GG_a^n\times X\to X$ with an open orbit.
 Since the group $\GG_a^n$ is isomorphic to the affine space $\AA^n$ as an algebraic variety, we obtain an open embedding of $\AA^n$ into $X$ such that the action of $\GG_a^n$ on $\AA^n$ by translations extends to an action on $X$.
-This shows that a variety with an additive action is an equivariant completion of the affine space, and vice versa.
+This shows that a complete variety with an additive action is an equivariant completion of the affine space, and vice versa; see~\cite{HT,AZ}.

 If $X$ is toric we say that an additive action $\GG_a^n\times X\to X$ is \emph{normalized} if the image of the group $\GG_a^n$ in $\Aut(X)$ is a regular subgroup.
 Let us say that a regular $\GG_a$-subgroup in $\Aut(X)$ is a \emph{root} subgroup.
 It is easy to see that a normalized additive action is an additive action given by $n$ pairwise commuting root subgroups in $\Aut(X)$.